 The Credit Union is very proud of its staff and management and the manner in which they continue to serve our members in a timely and professional manner.
 The additional time and dedication that they volunteer to various community activities and associations is just one of the many ways DDCU remains committed to Dodsland, Plenty and the surrounding area.
-In the past year we saw multiple changes to our staff, with the departures of Sharleen Zerr and Ethan Webber and the hiring of Jessica Wagner, Brandi Webber and Cory Boutin.
+In the past year we had one change to our staff, with the departure of Cory Boutin and the hiring of Mark Krpan.